nicolo-ribaudo/jest-light-runner/README.md

 This project follows semver, and it's currently in the `0.x` release line.

-It is used to run tests in the [`babel/babel`](https://github.com/babel/babel/) repository, but there are no tests for the runner itself.
+It is used to run tests in the [`babel/babel`](https://github.com/babel/babel/) and [`prettier/prettier`](https://github.com/prettier/prettier/) repositories, but there are no internal tests for the runner itself.
 I would gladly accept a pull requests adding a test infrastructure!

 ## Donations